 Step 1: In a medium pot, bring 2 liters (2.1 quarts) salted water to a boil and cook pasta until al dente, about 7-8 minutes.
 Drain pasta, then add butter and mix in so that pasta becomes slippery on all sides.

 Step 2: In the meantime, heat the oil in a large pan or skillet on medium-high and add semolina.
 Roast, stirring continuously, until semolina turns light-brown but doesn’t burn, about 15 minutes.
 Stir in salt and mix well.
-Then turn off heat, add the hot water, and mix again.
+Then turn off heat, add 1 ½ cups hot water, and mix again.
 With the lid on, let the semolina absorb the water and soften, about 2 minutes.

 Step 3: Spoon the pasta into the pan and mix well so that pasta is thoroughly coated in semolina.
 Transfer the pasta onto serving plates.
 Top each plate with a couple of tablespoons of runny apricot jam and a generous sprinkle of powdered sugar.